 The quadrivium includes geometry, arithmetic, music, and astronomy.

-- Music.
-Understanding rhythm, melody, and harmony to appreciate or create vocal or instrumental sound.
+- Music: Understanding rhythm, melody, and harmony to appreciate or create vocal or instrumental sounds.

 The Word Trivium Has Two Meanings In This Article